kebasyaty/scruby/docs/pages/usage/delete_documents.md

 The search is based on the effect of a quantum loop.
 The search effectiveness depends on the number of processor threads.
-Ideally, hundreds and even thousands of threads are required.
 """

 import anyio